19 OF THE BEST WATER PARKS, OUTDOOR AND PADDLING POOLS IN LONDON

 By Jodi Bartle

 In this funny London city, where it occasionally turns deliciously warm - even, dare I say, hot - you have to figure out if you’re a water park, fountain/outdoor paddling pool or committed-to-the-event lido and swimming pool type of parent?

 My kids and I are definitely of the latter persuasion; there’s a time for well-planned-out swimming excursions and there’s a time for impromptu messing about in a thin wet stream, stripped down to a pair of pants and a very tolerant attitude to wetness.

-Luckily, London offers a very fine selection of options for such liquid larks, and here are a few:
+Luckily, London offers a very fine selection of options for water play, and here are a few:

 Southbank Fountains “Appearing Rooms” - open May to September